LMMS/lmms/README.md

 - Swing control
 - Stereo
 - Built in tempo synced delay with on / off, feedback and step size
 - Do we require internal filters in StepGate?

+**Plugin #3: Spectral Gate **
+- Combines the rhythmic step sequencing of StepGate with the FFT frequency domain processing of the Transfer Function plugin
+- Spectral Morphing: Instead of simple volume gating, the effect morphs between two distinct spectral states ("Open" and "Closed")
+- Independent controls for the Open and Closed states including selectable presets and custom formulas
+- Dual 3-Band EQ
+- Math Parser featuring the H(f) text entry system from Plugin #1
+- 17 Spectral Presets
+- Future idea, FFT size selector